fabrizio-tedeschi/Web-development-course/exercises/module-03/E04-data-structures/README.md

 ### B) checkEmailManager

-Write a function `checkEmailManager()` that takes an email from a document field and shows the name of the email manager.
+Write a function `checkEmailManager()` that takes an email and shows the name of the email manager.
 The function knows only three email manager, GOOGLE, MICROSOFT, APPLE.
 When the manager is unknown the function shows the final email segment.
 For example:

 ```
 john.doe@gmail.com --> GOOGLE LLC